Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.8.9.5 on 2017 September 11th
+* Made Destructive Trance Checkbox for Actions, Other Actiosn, and Legendary Items
+	- Allows explosions on 1 less than max die size

 ### 1.8.9 on 2017 August 14th
 * Made the 2 columns into just 1 column for Feats, Perks, & Flaws
 	- Code that auto combines the two columns into 1 new so no data lost